The Overarching Story

 A Pile of Broken Truths

 Telrhin is an FRPG setting with origins as far back as 1981.
 I've used it for almost every fantasy game I've run, from full blown campaigns on both coasts to one-shots in coffee shops.
 And a few games in France too.
 In the late Eighties a snippet from one of our games was aired on Swedish radio about the 'D&D phenomenon'.
 Jody Stephens from Big Star [wiki], Tommy Hoehn [wiki], and Lesa Aldridge from The Klitz even played in some games.
 And to the bride's undoubted chagrin, Telrhin has even been mentioned in a wedding toast.

 What started as the clumsy imaginings of Tolkein-obsessed teenagers evolved into what it is now: an elaborately imagined world of high fantasy forty years deep.

 The Tale of the Ember Queens

 The Two Queens, first among the Ethrings and last vessels of the Ignis.
-The remain as strands of an ancient truth, a long thread of purpose in the tapestry of the world: shaped by the unfolding of years, the choices of men and the dreams of the Embrings as they slide into forgetfulness.
+They remain as strands of an ancient truth, a long thread of purpose in the tapestry of the world: shaped by the unfolding of years, the choices of men and the dreams of the Embrings as they slide into forgetfulness.

 Their unfinished tale holds the secrets of the world.